CaptainApolloo/ASTO-BOT/README.md

 - **ASTOSCRIPT** — built-in scripting language with variables, conditions, loops, lists, file access, HTTP requests and OBS control, plus a live debugger and an AI prompt generator
 - **Visual Overlay Editor** — build animated overlays (images + text) for OBS Browser Source or Window Capture, with per-step sounds and multiple timelines
 - **Browser Overlay** — a transparent, click-through desktop window for web-based overlays, controlled live via script, event or WebSocket
+- **Live Translator** — speech recognition running locally on your PC: turn what you say into live subtitles, or translate it into any of 33 languages, and send it to OBS text, Twitch chat or a subtitle page.
+With the same source and target language no AI is used at all — that mode works completely offline
+- **Voice AI** — hold a key, speak, release: talk to your bot on stream and let it answer in chat, read it aloud through Speaker.bot, or both
+- **Voice Command** — trigger any event by saying a sentence.
+Runs entirely on your machine — no AI provider, no tokens, nothing leaves your computer
 - **Clip Manager** — browse, label and play Twitch clips via clip lists, playlist or chat command
 - **Giveaway & Points System** — viewers earn custom points over time and spend them to enter giveaways (ticket draw or highest-bid mode)
 - **Photo Mode** — live group photo sessions where viewers join via chat command and appear on stream
 - **Moderation & Chat Modes** — ban, timeout, VIP, warnings, shield mode, followers-only, emote-only, sub-only, slow and unique chat, all as event actions
 - **Now Playing** — reads what is playing in Spotify, Apple Music or a browser and controls the player from an event
-- **Stream Deck & WebSocket** — trigger events, scripts, overlays, clips, the browser overlay and photo mode from any external tool on port 2519
+- **Stream Deck & WebSocket** — trigger events, scripts, overlays, clips, the browser overlay, photo mode, the translator and push-to-talk from any external tool on port 2519
 - **Channel Point Rewards** — create, edit and link rewards directly from ASTO-BOT (required for refund support)
 - **Chat Commands** — configurable commands with permission levels, cooldowns and group management